leslietzeng/ios-decal-final-proj/README.md

 ## Features
 * Add Item Using Phone Camera Barcode Scanner
-* Display Shopping Cart that includes the Qty, Price, and Title for each item.
+* Display Shopping Cart that includes the Qty, Price, and Title for each item
 * Delete Item
 * Current Shopping Trip’s Running Total
 * Checkout and Pay using Credit Card
 * Optional Features:
  * Access Old Receipts
  * GPS for Store Location
  * Advertised Products/Sales Specific to that Store
  * Side bar for Item Categories in Inventory
  * Item Locator - Store Aisle Layout
  * Photos and Item Description of Items in Shopping List
  * Touch ID for checkout
  * Reviews of Product Scanned

 ## Control Flow
 * Please see the following link for our visual interpretation of our